 Trainees / Students

 The goal of the BMFMS is to improve standards of pregnancy care and trainees have a vital role to play in achieving this.
-The two trainee representatives on the BMFMS committee endorse trainees’ views and promote ways in which the society can support their needs.
-The BMFMS can help provide support, training, mentorship, as well as funding for research and travel grants.
+The two trainee representatives on the BMFMS committee represent trainees’ views and promote ways in which the society can support their needs.
+The BMFMS provides educational events which support training, as well as funding for research and travel grants.
 The trainee representatives want to ensure trainees and medical students benefit from society membership, become fully involved in society activities and can contribute to its success.

-The trainee representative play an active role in committee meetings and the organisation of the conference, including a session designed specifically for trainees.
+The trainee representatives play an active role in committee meetings and the organisation of the conference, including a session designed specifically for trainees.
 They are also involved on an annual basis in the RCOG careers fair which provides junior doctors and medical students with the opportunity to explore the career opportunities afforded by obstetrics and gynaecology.
-The careers fair is usually in February - see

 If you wish to contact one of the trainee representatives directly about training issues then please email them on Sian.Bullough@liverpool.ac.uk or email@example.com